 Ultimately all doctoral researchers will have the ability to identify and pursue cutting edge research questions, characterise and solve economic problems using advanced mathematical tools, and test hypotheses using highly sophisticated statistical techniques.
 They should be able to derive policy implications from their research and communicate these to policy makers in a manner which is comprehensible.
 They will also be able to peer review others’ research and offer constructive criticism, and to extend the frontiers of the discipline through their own innovative research.

-Recent Economics PhD from University of Birmingham graduates from Birmingham Business School are working in central banks, Government departments, a variety of financial institutions, accountancy firms, supranational organisations and multinational corporations.
+Recent PhD graduates from the Economics programme at University of Birmingham are working in central banks, Government departments, a variety of financial institutions, accountancy firms, supranational organisations and multinational corporations.
 Many of our PhD graduates also go on to forge successful academic careers in other top Universities.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Apply and win up to €10000 to cover your tuition fees.

 Check the official programme website for potential updates.